Social media tips for marketers

 Talkwalker Analytics simulated social reporting template.

-Competing brands demonstrating strategy across social networks.
+Competing brands demonstrating strategy across social media networks.

 Not spy, exactly... be inspired.